eddy-lau/OpenCV-Dynamic-Framework/README.md

 # OpenCV-Dynamic-Framework

 This is a prebuilt OpenCV framework for iOS.
-It is built as a dynamic link library and can also be used as a dependency of another Pod.
+It is built as a dynamic link library and can also be used as a dependency of a Pod.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation